All Episodes

 They're going to get this done.

-And it's it's this illegal immigration business.
+And it's illegal immigration business.

-Uh I know a lot of you are personally sick and tired of it.
+I know a lot of you are personally sick and tired of it.

 You don't need to be lectured about it because you're living the problems created by illegal immigration every day.

-That a massive number of new bureaucracies are going to perform efficiently, as existing bureaucracies are not.
+And we're all being told to believe something that's not credible, that an incompetent government's going to all of a sudden become competent, that a massive number of new bureaucracies are going to perform efficiently, as existing bureaucracies are not.

-No, give me this, it could happen.
+No, give me this.

 I'm talking about the illegals.

-And we're going out of our way to not hurt their feelings and make sure they citizens and so forth.
+And we're going out of our way to not hurt their feelings and make sure they become citizens and so forth.

 The whole focus on this has always been annoying at me as something that's just unreal.

-And we've got we've got to apologize.
+And we've got to apologize.

-We gotta we've got to make a man.
+We've got to make a man.

-Oh, sorry, you came here illegally, and because we have a law that says you're illegal, you've been stigmatized, we're sorry.
+And because we have a law that says you're illegal, you've been stigmatized, we're sorry.

 We're sorry that our stupid laws made you illegal.

-Uh all this predicated on the assumption that we can't deport them because we couldn't round them up.
+All this predicated on the assumption that we can't deport them because we couldn't round them up.

 Well, now they're going to be asked to turn themselves in.